keeganpaleshi/RMTest/readme.txt

 - `time_series_Po214.png` and `time_series_Po218.png` – decay time-series plots.
 - Optional `*_ts.json` files containing binned time series when enabled.

+## Configuration

+See `config.json` for the default settings.
+Plotting options are grouped under the `"plotting"` key.
+A new `"plot_time_style"` option controls how the time-series plots are drawn.
+Use `"lines"` to draw simple line graphs so that Po‑214 and Po‑218 do not obscure each other.
+The default `"hist"` style shows the data as step histograms.

 ## Running Tests

 Install the required Python packages and run the test suite with `pytest`.